altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 *She stopped heaving and lay still for a while*
 ~Much thinner than what she had been, but now with a healed bone~ "G::Are you alright?"
-"M::I am, hungry"
+"M::I am, hungry."
-~Gerald looked her over and saw her condition~ "G::Good excuse to lose some of this"
+~Gerald looked her over and saw her condition~ "G::Good excuse to lose some of this."
 ~He had a hand on his stomach~
 *He pushed down on the lever to his right and got out of the chair* ~It seemed to be on some automatic setting~
 ~Martha looked around and saw they were about to land on a familiar ship~ *Gerald took a knife*
-~He spoke words and oddly, she didn't hear them~ "G::I'm going to give you some of my fat - free energy" *Martha nodded her head*
+~He spoke words and oddly, she didn't hear them~ "G::I'm going to give you some of my fat: free energy."
+*Martha nodded her head*
-"G::Lower your shield"
+"G::Lower your shield."
 *She did so, and winced when he took the blade across his hand* *He made a small incision on her side and placed his hand there* ~His arm rippled and bulged as did her side~
 ~Each breath she took was a little easier, her thoughts clearer~ *She sat up*
-*He wiped at his hand and the cut was gone, he did the same at her side to the same effect* "G::You've got a lot to learn, but considering you started yesterday - I'd say you're off to a good start" *He stepped out of the bubble*
+*He wiped at his hand and the cut was gone, he did the same at her side to the same effect* "G::You've got a lot to learn.
+But considering you started yesterday...
+I'd say you're off to a good start."
+*He stepped out of the bubble*
 ~The thin layer wobbled back and forth with his passing~ *She looked back to Flanagan*
-"G::Quickly, we don't have all day - I'm afraid"
+"G::Quickly, we don't have all day, I'm afraid."
 *She pointed to Flanagan*
 "G::We'll take care of him.
 Just get to the captain."